 5. Source of hire

 Last but not least, you’ll want to carefully track the source of applicants and the frequency with which those sources convert to a hire.
 Source of hire speaks not only to the quantity of candidates but also the quality of any given source.

 For example, let’s say you receive 50% of your total applications from job boards.
 It’s highly unlikely, however, that that translates into 50% of your new hires coming from job boards.
 Instead, maybe you’ll find that 1 out of every 10 job board applicants are hired, while 4 out of every 10 referred applicants are hired.
 This might indicate you can scale back the resources allocated to job board listings and divert more time and funding to your employee referral program.

 Tracking the source of hire will shed new light on your recruitment channels and how they stack up in your overall hiring program.

-Need A Hand With Your Hiring or Help Improving Your Metrics?
+Need a Hand With Your Hiring or Help Improving Your Recruiting Metrics?

 4 Corner Resources has the recruitment process down to a science.
 Our team of expert headhunters can help you supplement your hiring process to source and screen the best talent in your industry, uncovering untapped channels for hiring success.

 When you work with 4 Corner Resources, we’ll leverage our massive internal database and a vast network of professional relationships to find the perfect candidate for your permanent, temporary, or long-term contract position.
 We serve companies of all sizes with solutions that work within their budget.
 Contact us today to learn how our professional staffing solutions can serve you.